Home » Soup » Easy Avocado Cream Soup

 • Add fresh herbs like cilantro, parsley, or basil for extra freshness and flavor.

 • Spice it up with a pinch of cayenne pepper, jalapeño, or a dash of hot sauce.
+I do this with keto pizza soup, too.

 • Top with crunchy toppings like croutons, crispy bacon bits, or toasted pumpkin seeds.